Andrew Harrison (basketball): Santa Cruz Warriors (2019–2020)

 On September 5, 2019, Harrison signed with the Golden State Warriors.
 On October 19, 2019, the Warriors released Harrison.
 He ultimately landed on the roster of the Warriors' G League affiliate, the Santa Cruz Warriors.
 He averaged 15.5 points, 5.1 assists, 3.8 rebounds and 1.2 steals per game.

 Beijing Royal Fighters (2020–2021)

 After his stint with the Santa Cruz Warriors, Harrison signed with the Chinese team Beijing Royal Fighters.
 In his first game, he recorded 11 points and 5 rebounds in a winning effort against the Qingdao Eagles.

 Windy City Bulls (2022)

 On January 10, 2022, Harrison was traded from the Santa Cruz Warriors to the Windy City Bulls.
 However, he was waived on February 10 after a season-ending injury.

-Merkezefendi Belediyesi Denizli Basket (2022–present)
+Merkezefendi Belediyesi Denizli Basket (2022–2023)

-On July 31, 2022, he has signed with Merkezefendi Bld.
+On July 31, 2022, he signed with Merkezefendi Bld.
 Denizli Basket of the Turkish Basketball Super League (BSL).

+PAOK Thessaloniki (2023–2024)

+On July 30, 2023, Harrison signed with Greek club PAOK Thessaloniki.
+On February 6, 2024, he mutually parted ways with the team.